• Home

 About This Song

-This song by Harold Arlen and Ted Koehler was one of the early swing rhythm songs in 1931.
+“Between the Devil and the Deep Blue Sea” was written by Harold Arlen and Ted Koehler in 1931; it was one of the early swing rhythm songs.
 It was recorded in the first few years by Louis Armstrong and Cab Calloway.
 The Benny Goodman recording, with vocals by Helen Ward, is also well-regarded.

 About This Version

-Tony Bennett recorded “Between the Devil and the Deep Blue Sea” in 1964 for the album Who Can I Turn To.
-The arranger and conductor for the album is George Siravo.
+Tony Bennett recorded “Between the Devil and the Deep Blue Sea” on September 4, 1964, for the album Who Can I Turn To.
+It was arranged and conducted by George Siravo.

-“Between the Devil and the Deep Blue Sea,” as well as Who Can I Turn To, is available from iTunes.
+“Between the Devil and the Deep Blue Sea,” as well as Who Can I Turn To, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: George Siravo, Harold Arlen, Ted Koehler, Tony Bennett, Who Can I Turn To